Private vs Bank Construction Loans in South Florida: What Experienced Developers Need to Know

 • Business entities (LLCs and corporations)

-• Has at least 3 completed projects
+• Has at least 3 completed development projects

 • Needs a loan amount from $750K to $5M